Visual Studio for Mac Tour

 Visual Studio for Mac integrates with Git and Subversion source control systems.
 Projects under source control are denoted with the branch listed next to the Solution name:

-Files with uncommitted changed have an annotation on their icons in the Solution Pane, as illustrated in the following image:
+Files with uncommitted changes have an annotation on their icons in the Solution Pane, as illustrated in the following image:

 For more information on using version control in Visual Studio, see the Version Control article.